You are currently browsing the category archive for the 'Quick' category.

 2 lbs. frozen pierogies, unthawed

-Add the tomatoes, broth, sugar, dill, 3/4 tsp. salt, and three or four twists of freshly-ground pepper.
+Add the tomatoes, sugar, dill, some salt (about 3/4 tsp), and three or four twists of freshly-ground pepper.
 Bring this sauce to a nice fast boil, and keep it there for a few minutes.
 Then add the frozen pierogies, tossing them well to coat them with the sauce.
 Cover them up and cook for 7-10 minutes (or follow the package instructions on your pierogies for more accurate timing), stirring and tossing occasionally to ensure that they’re evenly coated with tomato and onion.
-Serve with a generous side of sour cream.
+When the pierogies are cooked through (they’ll be soft when you poke them with a fork) serve with a generous side of sour cream.